Skip to Content

 The rustic look of Indian corn makes it an easy addition to any fall porch decor idea.

-To get this look, just tuck a few ears of Indian corn in with some pumpkins, pine cones and a planter filled with Dragon’s Breath celosia for a harvest themed fall look for your front steps.
+To create this look, tuck a few ears of Indian corn in with some pumpkins, pine cones and a planter filled with Dragon’s Breath celosia for a harvest-themed fall look for your front steps.

 Indian corn table decoration

-The beauty of this design lies in its simplicity!
+The beauty of this next monochromatic design lies in its simplicity!

-This pretty harvest display uses so many of the items that we associate with Autumn.
+This pretty harvest display uses many of the items that we associate with autumn.

-In this simple table decoration, quartets of yarn pumpkins are grouped on two sides of a bunch of yarn tied Indian corn ears that compliment their color.
+In this simple table decoration, quartets of yarn pumpkins are grouped on both sides of this bundle of yarn-tied Indian corn.

-Change the color of yarn to suit the Indian corn and your decoration is ready for the Thanksgiving table in just minutes.
+Change the color of yarn to suit the Indian corn you are using and your decoration is ready for the Thanksgiving table in just minutes.

 Thanksgiving cornucopia

 The cornucopia is also known as a horn of plenty.
-It has always been a symbol of abundance and nourishment.
+It has always been thought of as a symbol of abundance and nourishment.

-The squirrels and birds will love this one if you hang it on a fence pole!
+The squirrels and birds will love this Indian corn wreath if you hang it on a fence pole!

-To make this Indian corn wreath, just cut ears of Indian corn in half and poke a hole through the center of each cob piece.
-Thread a piece of wire or a wire coat hanger through the center so that the ears form a circle.
+Cut the ears of Indian corn in half and poke a hole through the center of each one.
+Thread a piece of wire or a wire coat hanger through the center of the cobs so that they form a circle.

-Tie three ears of mini Indian corn ears with stalks together with a piece of jute and attach to the top of the wreath.
+Tie three mini Indian corn ears together with a piece of jute and attach them to the top of the wreath.

-Hang on a fence post or your front door.
+Hang on a fence post or your front door and let the critters feed on it.

 Share this post about Indian corn on Twitter